MyUncleSam/KeyhelpOnOracleCloud/README.md

 # General
 This how to shows the installation of a keyhelp environment on an arm64 based server/system.
 In this special case it is for the oracle cloud free arm64 server.
+A description how to create a free tier virtual machine can be found here: https://cohost.org/awakecoding/post/384627-free-arm-server-with

 As my system is in german I translated some names into english for you.
 So if a name is not matching, it should at least be a little bit like it :-).